Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Anatomy of a Rug Pull

-The simple operation, where the scammer does not swap in his liquidity pool, can be carried out by performing just four transactions: A transaction that creates the token, one that creates the liquidity pool, one that adds the liquidity, and finally, the last transaction to remove the liquidity.
+The simple operation, where the attacker does not swap in his liquidity pool, can be carried out by performing just four transactions: A transaction that creates the token, one that creates the liquidity pool, one to add the liquidity, and finally, the last transaction to remove the liquidity.
 These transactions can be performed individually, or they can be aggregated by leveraging a smart contract.
-Of course, we consider both of the cases when computing the fees.
-If the scammer performs swaps on the liquidity pool, we also consider the transaction fees paid for each swap.
+Of course, we consider both cases when computing the fees.
+If the attacker performs swaps on the liquidity pool, we also consider the transaction fees paid for each swap.

 To perform our estimation we use the following formula: